MOSES * EGYPT * SPAETH

 http://flix.dk/modules.php?name=News&file=article&sid=3553 - 16:42 (8.May,2006)

-(NOTE, See other comments)
+(NOTE, See other comments, below)

 ¤ Debate, Internet newspaper Flix.dk, 10 May 2006 - comments to Mr. Anckarstjerna: